OoTRandomizer/OoT-Randomizer/README.md

   * Gerudo Fortress Small Keys are configured in a separate setting.
 * New options for `Rainbow Bridge` and `Ganon's Boss Key on Light Arrows Cut Scene`.
   * Sliders allow customizing the exact number of stones/medallions/dungeons/tokens required.
-  * Ganon's BK on LACS can now be set to require Gold Skulltula Tokens.
+  * Ganon's BK on LACS can now be set to require Golden Skull Tokens.
   * `Randomize Main Rules` won't randomize slider values.
   * Conditional-always hints check for whether 2 or more dungeon rewards are required, as a backstop.